Brigham Young letter

 Conditions Governing Use

 It is the responsibility of the researcher to obtain any necessary copyright clearances.
-Permission to publish material from Brunson family papers must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Board of Curators.
+Permission to publish material from Brigham Young letter must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Board of Curators.

 Immediate Source of Acquisition